Westhes/Westhes.github.io/content/en/_index.md

   featured_image: 'https://i.imgur.com/GPm2nUZ.jpeg'
 ---

-Welcome to my portfolio website with some of my work.
+Welcome to my portfolio website.
-Over the years I've been working on a variety of projects.
+On here you can find projects I have worked on over the years.
 You can read about some of them in the articles below.
+In there I give a showcase of what I've made, explain how things came to be, what challenges were tackled and more.